rschristian/freetunnel/README.md

 ## Quickstart

-To being using Freetunnel immediately, run the following on your machine:
+To begin using Freetunnel immediately, run:

 ```sh
 $ npx @rschristian/freetunnel
 ```

-This will connnect your `http://localhost:3000` to `https://foo.freetunnel.ryanchristian.dev`.
+This will connnect your `http://localhost:3000` on your local machine to `https://foo.freetunnel.ryanchristian.dev`.

 ## Usage